What Are the Best Roofing Materials for Your Home?

 If you want a durable roof more than anything, clay and concrete tiles are some of the best roofing options.
 They are also more fire-resistant than other roofing materials.

-Unfortunately, these options are also more expensive than other options, such as asphalt, and their weight makes them suitable only for certain roof styles, such as gable roofs.
+Unfortunately, these options are also more expensive than others, such as asphalt, and their weight makes them suitable only for certain roof styles, such as gable roofs.
 Otherwise, clay and tile roofing will require extra reinforcements.

 Metal

-Metal also requires special experience to install, so be sure to choose a roofing contractor with experience in installing metal.
+Metal requires special installation experience, so choose a roofing contractor with experience installing metal.
 This type of roofing also needs special maintenance and regular inspections.

 Slate